xorwow/ansible-vars/README.md

 pipx install ansible-vars
 ```

+Beware that this method only installs the CLI application, not the library.

 ### Shell completion

 For `bash` and `zsh` users, shell completion for `ansible-vars` can be activated by adding this command to your shell RC file: